myflashlab/facebook-ANE/README.md

-# Facebook SDK ANE V2.0 (Android + iOS)
+# Facebook SDK ANE V3.0 (Android + iOS)

-This extension is the cleanest and the most easy to work with Facebook API you can find online. don’t take my word for it. download it for free from here and test it for yourself. this will be your best solution to integrate Facebook into your Adobe Air apps.
+This extension is the cleanest and the most easy to work with Facebook API you can find online. don't take my word for it. download it for free and test it for yourself. this will be your best solution to integrate Facebook into your Adobe Air apps.

 Main features:
 * Login/logout